Traffic cadet: Legal basis

 In laws, Verkehrskadetten are called Verkehrshelfer (traffic assistant).
 The legal basis since 1942 is article 42 of the German Highway Code and sign 356 (left).
 Until 1992, the sign was called Schülerlotse (crossing guard).

 Education and examination

 The training's duration depends on the city.
 It varies from two weekends to up to five months.
 The candidates are educated in subjects as the German Highway Code, First aid, Roadside assistance, securing an accident site, and many other things.

 The examination consists of a theoretical and a practical part.

 Operation

 The Verkehrskadetten are a part of the Verkehrswacht, but they are managed by themselves.
 The finance their equipment and vehicles from donations, sponsoring, and the earned money only.

 Verkehrskadetten are mostly employed at large events, where they assist the traffic.
 They may secure pedestrian crossings or close roads for a bike race.

 The Verkehrskadetten are also contact people for passersby and respond to their questions.

 Leisure time

-For rewarding the teens for their work, the Verkehrskadetten often organize leisure activities.
+To reward the teens for their work, the Verkehrskadetten often organize leisure activities.